Polybius henslowii

-Polybius henslowii is a species of crab, the only species in the genus Polybius.
+Polybius henslowii is a species of crab in the family Polybiidae.
 It is a capable swimmer and feeds in open water in the north-east Atlantic Ocean and western Mediterranean Sea.

 Description

-The carapace of P. henslowii is almost circular, 48 mm wide and 40 mm long.
+The carapace of Polybius henslowii is almost circular, 48 mm wide and 40 mm long.
 The first pair of pereiopods (walking legs) carry claws, and the remaining four pairs are flattened with fringed edges.
 This contrasts with other members of the family Portunidae, which have only the last pair of legs adapted for swimming.
 P. henslowii is red-brown on the upper surface, and paler beneath.

 Distribution

-Polybius is found in the north-east Atlantic Ocean from the British Isles to Morocco, and in the western Mediterranean Sea.
+Polybius henslowii is found in the northeast Atlantic Ocean from the British Isles to Morocco, and in the western Mediterranean Sea.
 Very abundant swarms have been found along the coasts off Galicia (Spain) and off Portugal.
 Rare specimens have been caught in the North Sea east of Shetland, and in the Skagerrak.
 Its range has expanded into the southern North Sea, possibly as a result of climate change.
 It can be found on sandy or gravelly sediments at depths of up to 500 m.